PASTORAL LETTER FOR JULY 2020

 Yours in love, Anne Paton

-PASTORAL LETTER FOR MARCH
+PASTORAL LETTER FROM MARCH EKO

 I wonder if you’ve seen the film “Chocolat,” it is is based on the book of the same name.
 The film tells the story of a small French town during Lent.
 Everyone is trying hard to avoid rich foods but what should open at the same time?
 A chocolate shop!
 It is agony to walk past the shop with its velvety chocolate smells.
 Yet, I wonder if you can't help but think that the townsfolk had missed the point (especially when one of the most self-righteous characters breaks into the shop and gorges on the chocolates inside.)